ElunaLuaEngine/Eluna/docs/INSTALL.md

 If you are looking for a way to merge eluna with a fork of the official repositories see [merging](MERGING.md).

 ###Requirements and dependencies:
-Currently there are no additional requirements apart from the normal core requirements.
+**Eluna uses `C++11` so you need a compiler that supports it.**
-See you desired core's documentation and installation instructions for it's requirements and dependencies.
+Additionally see you desired core's documentation and installation instructions for it's requirements and dependencies.

 ###Installation
 1. Open [git bash](http://git-scm.com/) and navigate to where you want the core source